jump-dev/MathOptInterface.jl/docs/src/index.md

 new problem formats and lacks support for conic problems.

 More recently, considerable work has been put into developing the OSiL format [^4].
-In developing OSiL, Fourer et al. idenfied many of the challenges and limitations of previous formats and attempted to overcome them.
+In developing OSiL, Fourer et al. identified many of the challenges and limitations of previous formats and attempted to overcome them.
 In particular, they choose to use XML as the basis for their format.
 This removed the burden of writing custom readers and writers for each programming language that wished to interface with optimization software and allowed more focus on the underlying data-structures.
-XML is also human-readable and can be rigidly specified with a schema to prevent the profilferation of similar, but incompatible versions.
+XML is also human-readable and can be rigidly specified with a schema to prevent the proliferation of similar, but incompatible versions.
 The XML approach also allows for easy extensibility and can support multiple problem classes including nonlinear, stochastic, and conic.